chrisweb/chris.lu/README.md

-## mardown pages metadata
+## MDX content metadata

-### metadata using a YAML front-matter that we parse using gray-matter
+### solution 1: metadata using a YAML front-matter that we parse using gray-matter

 In a lot of examples you can find on the web, use a YAML front-matter to add metadata to their files